Owners’ management companies

 - trading solvently and

 If an OMC is not managed properly and is struck off the Register of Companies by the CRO, it can be very difficult to sell units until the OMC is restored to the register.
 Section 30 of the Multi-Unit Developments Act 2011 sets out special provisions for restoring an OMC to the register, but it is extremely important for members of the company to make sure the company is not struck off.

 You should not withhold your management fees if you are not happy with the way your OMC is being run.
 Not paying management fees can lead to financial difficulties for an OMC, which could lead to a deterioration in estate services, as well as problems with the Companies Registration Office.

 Section 18 of the Multi-Unit Developments Act 2011 provides that the owner of each unit (including the developer or building contractor of the development) shall be under an obligation to pay all management fees levied by the OMC.
 By signing the lease when you acquire your property you agree to pay the charges.

 Membership of an OMC

 When you buy a property in a multi-unit development, you legally become a member of the OMC.
 This happens automatically and means that you have legal rights and obligations.

 When you buy your property, your solicitor will get a copy of your membership or share certificate.
 This is an important legal document which confirms that you, as the owner of a unit, are a member of the OMC.

 As a member of the OMC, you have a say in how the common areas are managed.
-If you are elected to become Director of the OMC, then you will become involved in the running of the company, but as an ordinary member of the company, your involvement will be minimal.
+If you are elected to become Director of the OMC, then you will become involved in the running of the company.

 What does the Company “own”?